akhileshkaushal/Sequencing-projects/3_Tiffany_Katz_Chip-Seq_MD_Anderson.md

 Submitted this job using shell script "submitTrimGalore.sh"

-Steps:
+Steps:<br />
-  -- Get to directory containing only the fastq.gz
+  -- Get to directory containing only the fastq.gz <br />
-  -- Execute the shell script "submitTrimGalore.sh"
+  -- Execute the shell script "submitTrimGalore.sh" <br />